SVQ Fabrication and Welding Engineering SCQF level 6

 How to assess

-For general information, please refer to the document Guidance on how to assess SVQs.
+For general information, please refer to the document Information for Assessment of Scottish Vocational Qualifications (SVQs).
 For detailed guidance on how to assess this particular SVQ, please refer to the assessment strategy.

 Where can you take this course?